New Year's Celebrations in the Old World

 Tsagaan Sar (Mongolia)

-Tsagaan Sar, meaning “White Moon,” is the Mongolian celebration of the Lunar New Year, marking the end of winter and the beginning of spring.
-This important festival typically occurs at the end of January or February, corresponding with the first new moon after the winter solstice.
-The tradition dates back hundreds of years, is deeply rooted in the nomadic customs and the shamanistic beliefs of ancient Mongolia, and has evolved to incorporate Buddhist traditions.
+Tsagaan Sar (meaning “White Moon”) is how Mongolians celebrate the Lunar New Year and the end of winter.
+This holiday is usually celebrated at the end of January or February, depending on when the first new moon occurs after the winter solstice.
+The history of Tsagaan Sar dates back many hundreds of years.
+It is rooted in the nomadic lifestyles and Shamanist beliefs of ancient Mongolia, with later Buddhist influence on the festival.

 New year´s day in Tokyo – 1912 – Helen Hyde / Smithsonian Museum of Art / Public domain, via Wikimedia Commons